BryceVandegrift/website/content/opinions.md

 I personally dislike JavaScript.
 It has weird syntax, it's not useful for anything outside the web/internet, and it's somewhat slow.
 Not only that, but some websites using JavaScript can do some pretty spooky things on your computer like find detailed info on your device (What hardware you're using), track you across websites, and it can even grab your IP address through Tor!
-Not only that, but the initial release of Javascript only took 12 days to make.
+Not only that, but the initial release of Javascript only took 12 days to make (which explains a lot).

 ### R